EO-DataHub/eodh-fe/docs/feature-flags.md

 - `apps/storybook-host/.storybook/config/env.config.ts`
 - `apps/storybook-host/.env.example`
 - `libs/shared/utils/feature-flag`
-- any place that it is using feature flag (each if condition should be removed).
+- any place that is using feature flag (each if condition should be removed).

 Feature flags should be removed for features that doesn't require them before release to `Staging` environment.